Ornithopter model EV4

 - Drive unit with a cardan gear mechanism.
 It is the same like in the model EV1.
 Main and control pins are provided with sliding blocks of polyamide.
-For specification of the cardan gear mechanism please look at the Report about the development of the EV-models.
+For specification of the cardan gear mechanism please look at the report about The development of the EV- flapping wing models (in German, PDF 1.4MB).
 You also can see an animation of the cardan gear mechanism.

 - Main frame of the mechanism with side panels of rigid foam to adjust to the surface of the fuselage also made of rigid foam rings.